 Thinking about applying to university?
-Information to help you decide whether university is a practical option and guidance about the support that universities should give.
+Information to help you decide whether university is a practical option and guidance about the support that universities offer.

 Is university an option?

-For most young people going to university, there are lots of things to think about:
+For most young people considering university, there are lots of things to think about:

 - Do I want to study for another three years (or more!)?

 - What do I want to study?

 - Which universities offer my chosen course?

 - Should I live at home (if the university is nearby) or move into student accommodation or a shared house?